 The Board acknowledges that continuous education is vital for the Board members to keep abreast with the latest developments in the industry and business environment as well as changes to statutory requirement and regulatory guidelines.

-All Directors of the Company have attended the Mandatory Accreditation Programme as prescribed in the Listing Requirements.
-The Directors will continue to identify and attend other training courses to equip themselves effectively to discharge their duties as Directors on a continuous basis.
+In addition to the Mandatory Accreditation Programme as required by Bursa Securities.
+The NRC and Directors will continue to identify and attend other training courses to equip themselves effectively to discharge their duties as Directors on a continuous basis.